 - Top with the pears

-- Additionally you can serve this with jasmine rice, green onions and sesame seeds
+- In a bowl, fill it with rice and the korean chicken and vegetables - additionally you can serve this with green onions and sesame seeds